OrionExplorer/dcpam/README.md

 * [Roadmap](https://github.com/OrionExplorer/dcpam#roadmap)

 ## Business Value
+* [x] **Open source, cost-effective**.

 * [x] **DCPAM helps to create single central repository of integrated company data** - this provides a single integrated view of an organisation.

 * [x] **All informations are always up to date** - Managers can respond rapidly to ongoing changes in the business environment to make data-driven decisions.

 * [x] **Data structures are designed in a uniform way** - much less effort is needed to prepare and access requested informations.

-* [x] **No wide range of advanced technical knowledge is needed to make DCPAM work** - system configuration can be handled by any person with SQL background and analytic insight of company data.
+* [x] **No wide range of advanced technical knowledge is needed to make DCPAM work** - installation is straightforward and system configuration can be handled by any person with SQL background and analytic insight of company data.

 * [x] **Process gigabytes of data within minutes** - benefit of parallel execution.

 ### Extract, Transform and Load
-For detailed information about ETL and ELT, please refer to [DCPAM ETL documentation](https://github.com/OrionExplorer/dcpam/tree/master/src/DCPAM_ETL).
+For detailed information about ETL and ELT pipelines, please refer to [DCPAM ETL documentation](https://github.com/OrionExplorer/dcpam/tree/master/src/DCPAM_ETL).

 ## Data Warehouse with DCPAM